Conference Highlights

 November 2025

 Our 2025 Cornerstone Conference, Ubuntu: I Am Because We Are, convened over 500 global women leaders from 30 countries in Cape Town, South Africa.
-These women engaged in conversations that inform, inspire, and advance women’s leadership globally.
+Over two and a half days, attendees experienced the best of Cape Town- from its natural beauty to the hospitality of its remarkable and generous community of women leaders.

 Wednesday: November 5, 2025